 Apollo 50th Anniversary

-1968 marks the first time humans visited the Moon, with Apollo 8.
+1969 marks the first time humans walked on the Moon with Apollo 11.
 The anniversary presents an opportunity to discuss past, present, and future lunar and planetary science and exploration and to celebrate all of the people who participated and shared in this human triumph.

 About the Event